stefimaz/Blockchain_Calendar/README.md

 If you’ve spent any time on Tech Twitter or Crypto Twitter lately, “web3” is the hot topic.
 There is currently a battle between proponents of web3 and its critics.
 Its proponents claim web3 is revolutionary and is the future of the Internet.
 Its critics think it is at best a buzzword and at worst – it will destroy planet Earth.
 As with most things these days, the extremes go a bit too far and the truth is probably somewhere in the middle.

-Calendly as become a big part of our profetional lives and a new way to book your appointments or have clients book directly on your calendar.
+Calendly has become a big part of our professional lives and a new way to book your appointments or have clients book directly on your calendar.
 It's a great tool but something is missing from it out of the box.
 What if you could have the person setting up the appointment commit to it by paying when booking!

-The creation of a Blockchain calendar used by profetionals, freelancers, consultants,... colecting their fee at the time of booking.
+The creation of a Blockchain calendar used by profetionals, freelancers, consultants,... collecting their fee at the time of booking.
 This would resolve a few problems, including the No shows or fake booking wasting your time or taking away that particular time slot from someone else.

-The difference will be that the client will confirm the appointment directly when booking by commiting and paying in Ethereum.
+The difference will be that the client will confirm the appointment directly when booking by committing and paying in Ethereum.

 ## Tech Stack